-All summer associates are paired up with one partner mentor, one senior attorney advisor and one junior associate buddy.
-These three individuals play an important role in the summer program as they assist in integrating summer associates into the Firm and make themselves available to answer questions throughout the summer program.
+All summer associates are paired up with one partner mentor, two associate advisors, and one junior associate buddy.
+These individuals play an important role in the summer program as they assist in integrating summer associates into the Firm and make themselves available to answer questions throughout the summer program.

 Are summer associates assigned to specific practice areas during the summer?

 Fried Frank's New York office does not have a formal rotation system.
 Subject to availability, summer associates are allowed to work on assignments from as many departments/practice groups as they like.
 They can also focus on only one or two departments/practice areas if they have very well developed ideas about the kind of legal work they want to do.
 This flexible approach to assignments allows summer associates to play a significant role in deciding what type of work they do while in the summer program.

 How do summer associates receive their work assignments?